-As noted above, the basis of the valuation of land and buildings at 30 June 2022 is fair value.
+The basis of the valuation of land and buildings at 30 June 2023 is fair value.
 The land and buildings were last revalued on 7 April 2022 based on an independent assessment by Egan National Valuers, whom has recent experience in the location and category of land and buildings being valued.
 The directors do not believe there has been a material movement in fair value since the revaluation date.
 Valuations are based on current prices for similar properties in the same location and condition.